StephenTallamy/monolith/README.md

 - `using_split` If you split your monolith (see below) you can set this to `true` (default is `false`).

+There are a set of example configurations from instruments released on Pianobook in (config_examples.lua).

 ### Splitting the monolith

 The automation scripts can work directly with full monolith files and this makes it